department-of-veterans-affairs/va.gov-team/platform/engineering/scheduled-downtime-process.md

  **For downtime messages that will appear sitewide on static pages:**
  - Jen Lee and #vsa-public-website dev will be added as reviewers to the content ticket
- - VSA-public-website team dev will create PR using the approved message and add Jen Lee and Peggy Gannon as reviewers
+ - VSA-public-website dev will create PR using the approved message and add Peggy Gannon as reviewer.
+(Jen Lee as optional reviewer.)
  - Once PR has been reviewed/approved, #vsa-public-website dev can implement it

  **For downtime messages that will appear in applications, tools, and on sign-in modules:**